e14n/databank-disk/README.md

 Reads all objects from the databank with the given array of primary-key ids, and returns a map of {id: object}.

+* `readArray(ids, callback)`

+Reads all objects from the databank with the given array of primary-key ids, and returns an array of objects in the same order.

 Each instance has the following methods:

 * `update(properties, callback)`